 Chestnut Park Rehabilitation and Nursing Center is an average-sized nursing home located in Oneonta, New York.
-With an overall grade of F, we consider this to be a bottom of the barrel nursing home.
+With an overall grade of D, this is a well below average nursing home.
 At the end of the day, we'd be very reluctant to recommend this facility.
 If you aren't deterred by this nursing home's report card, you can continue reading to find out about its category grades.
 Inspection grades are discussed in the next section.

 Chestnut Park Rehabilitation and Nursing Center

 - Nursing Home